 Morton S. Bouchard, III – the fourth generation of Bouchards, took the helm of the company in 1992 as the company was facing new challenges brought on by the newly enacted Oil Pollution Act of 1990.

 In response, Bouchard led the industry forward by becoming the first company to build several new 138,000-barrel double hull barges and state-of-the-art 6,140 horsepower tugboats to move these 400+ foot barges.

 The company also expanded its operations at this time to include all four coasts of the U.S. – East, Gulf, West, and Great Lakes.

 Through its fleet expansion plan, Bouchard Transportation Co., Inc. has built and launched a variety of new, state-of-the-art vessels.

-In 2010, the fifth generation of the Bouchard family became actively involved in day-to-day operations, and the company invested in a major fleet expansion plan to construct the most advanced ATB vessels to be traded within the Jones Act Market.
+In 2010, the company invested in a major fleet expansion plan to construct the most advanced ATB vessels to be traded within the Jones Act Market.
 Construction began on two new ATB units – the M/V Kim M. Bouchard & B. No. 270 and the M/V Donna J. Bouchard & B. No. 272.